Alliance for Bhikkhunis provides the opportunity for you to support bhikkhunis all around the world!

 Did you know?
 Because of the Vinaya (code of monastic disciplinary rules), bhikkhunis cannot handle money or directly ask lay practitioners for donations, even to address their most basic needs.
-Instead, lay people can invite bhikkhunis to make a request for support (Pavarana).
-Alliance for Bhikkhunis extends this invitation to bhikkhunis worldwide, and in response to their requests, we offer them support through the generosity of your donations.
+Instead, lay people can invite bhikkhunis to make a request for support, called pavarana.
+That’s where Alliance for Bhikkhunis comes in.
+Alliance for Bhikkhunis has extended a pavarana invitation to bhikkhunis worldwide to let us know when and where support is needed.
+Then, we share those requests here with you, collect donations from you and others around the globe, and forward those donations to bhikkhunis on your behalf.

 If you would like to help provide for the needs of bhikkhunis and the growth of the Bhikkhuni Sangha, please consider a donation to Alliance for Bhikkhunis.
 Your donations are used to support a wide range of projects across the Buddhist world.
-Donations can be made by using the button under each project or by sending a check.
+Donations can be made by using the button under each project or by sending a check to our PO box.

 Thank you for your support!